+ıe ckpoint Exercises 1.
 What do we mean by "gathering your knowledge"?

-What study habits recommended in this section do you want to steps will you take to start working on them? to develop or improve?
-What specifi - - Think of your toughest course.
-Which students in that class v group?
-Why? vould you want to include in a stud
+2. What study habits recommended in this section do you want to develop or improve?
+What specific steps will you take to start working on them?
+3. Think of your toughest course.
+Which students in that class would you want to include in a study group?
+Why?

-6.3 Taking Tests
+29. 6.3 Taking Tests

-Understand the kinds of tests you will take in university and how you can learn from them.
+- 1. Understand the kinds of tests you will take in university and how you can learn from them. - 2.
 Learn general strategies to apply when taking tests and quizzes.